PCB Material-(Selection requirement while designing the PCB)

 · Electrical Strength Of A PCB Material

-Electrical strength of a PCB is defined as the ability of the material to resist failure or even a breakdown in the electrical system on the Z direction of PCB.
+The electrical strength of a PCB is defined as the ability of the material to resist failure or even a breakdown in the electrical system in the Z direction of the PCB.
 A PCB should have sufficient electrical strength to enable it to resist a breakdown in the electrical system.
 The unit for measuring electrical strength is Volts/mil.
 In most cases, PCB materials will have an electrical strength ranging from 800V/mil to 1500V/mil.

 · Volume Resistivity